American Forts: East

 (1812 - 1815), Fort Brown

-A wooden stockade.
+A supply blockhouse built by the Kentucky militia.
 Located on the Auglaize River at the Little Auglaize River, one mile north of Melrose.

-A British trading post built by George Croghan.
-Taken over by the French in 1751, renamed La France Post.
-Possibly located on the north-side of the Maumee River overlooking the point.
+A British trading post built by George Croghan at a Miami Indian village (Little Turtle's Town).
+Taken over by the French in 1751, depicted as La France Post on a French map.
+Located on the north side of the Maumee River near the mouth of the Tiffin River, just west of town.

 (1792), Defiance